Elk Sounds of the Season

 Even non-hunters can recognize a bugle from a bull elk.
 It’s a multi-tone sound that begins low and transitions into what can only be described as a loud scream.
 Bulls bugle during the rut when they’re seeking a mate.
 The vocalization also serves as a warning to other bulls in the area as a sign of dominance.
 While you can’t judge the size of a bull based on his bugle, it can be used as a beacon to pinpoint his location.
-Use the RMEF Cow Elk decoy and a bugle call to draw him into range.
+Use the Back Country Elk decoy and a bugle call to draw him into range.
 When the rut is in full swing, he won’t be able to resist the prospect of fighting off another male to protect his harem.

 This is a sound made by a bull that you may also hear during the rut.
 A glunk is a muffled bass sound, in single tones, one after the other in quick succession.
 The bull uses this vocalization to communicate with groups of cows.
 So if you hear this, there’s a good chance there are cows nearby as well.

 Bulls will produce a chuckle at the end of a bugle.
 It sounds like a series of short, loud grunts.
-Although he may chuckle without bugling.
+However, he may chuckle without bugling.
 This is another vocalization that is meant to express dominance to males and attract females.
 Many bugle calls can produce a chuckle, and it’s a great way to add variation to your call sequences.

 This call is used by elk to alert the herd of danger.
 The vocalization is a single, sharp sound.